Yoshi-D/bank-api/README.md

 This uses fastapi and pandas.

 Render url: https://yashs-bank-api.onrender.com
+(go to /docs to try all of the endpoints)

 In the future, I could add API key authentication.
 Open to any contributions.